-The results partly support the proposed idea that psychosocial factors may moderate the association between urban form and leisure-time walking in such a way that the urbanform layout is less important among those with more positive psychosocial factors.
-We found several interactions in this direction between attitude and urban-form characteristics for sufficient leisure-time walking.
-Of the few studies that are more or less comparable with our study, the results of Ding et al. (13) also indicate that the association between neighborhood factors and leisure-time walking is stronger in those with unfavorable psychosocial factors, which is in line with our results for the interaction with attitude.
-Similarly, Carlson et al. (5) found that the presence of walking facilities was only associated with more leisure-time walking when self-efficacy was low.
-In contrast, we found a stronger association between urban accessibility and sufficient leisure-time walking among those with more supportive social influences for physical activity, which is in line with most other interactions found by Carlson et al. (5), although these interactions were for other PA outcomes than leisuretime walking.
-To conclude, our study is in concordance with the results from Ding et al. (13) and Carlson et al. (5) and provides evidence for interactions as proposed by the model (i.e., that the environment is less important for physical activity among those with more positive psychosocial factors).
-However, it also provides evidence for interactions in the other direction (i.e., that the environment is more important among those with positive psychosocial factors), indicating that both mechanisms may be at play, depending on the specific combination of psychosocial factor and environmental factor.
-For our second outcome, any leisure-time walking, no significant interactions were found, which could imply that interactions between individual and neighborhood factors are not so important for any leisure-time walking but do matter and should be further explored for public health relevant outcomes like sufficient leisure-time walking.
+Paragraph #21: The results partly support the proposed idea that psychosocial factors may moderate the association between urban form and leisure-time walking in such a way that the urban form lay-out is less important among those with more positive psychosocial factors.
+We found several interactions in this direction between attitude and urban form characteristics for sufficient leisure-time walking.
+Of the few studies that are more or less comparable to our study the results of Ding et al (13) also indicate that the association between neighborhood factors and leisure-time walking is stronger in those with unfavorable psychosocial factors, which is in line with our results for the interaction with attitude.
+Similarly, Carlson and colleagues found that the presence of walking facilities was only associated with more leisure-time walking when selfefficacy was low (5).
+In contrast, we found a stronger association between urban accessibility and sufficient leisure-time walking among those with more supportive social influences for physical activity, which is in line with most other interactions found by Carlson and colleagues although these interactions were for other PA outcomes than leisure-time walking (5).
+To conclude, our study is in concordance with the results from Ding et al and Carlson et al and provides evidence for interactions as proposed by the model (i.e. that the environment is less important for physical activity among those with more positive psychosocial factors).
+However, it also provides evidence for interactions in the other direction (i.e. that the environment is more important among those with positive psychosocial factors) indicating that both mechanisms may be at play, depending on the specific combination of psychosocial factor and environmental factor.
+For our second outcome, any leisure-time walking, no significant interactions were found, which could imply that interactions between individual and neighborhood factors are not so important for any leisure-time walking, but do matter and should be further explored for public health relevant outcomes like sufficient leisure-time walking.

-The results did not confirm the idea proposed in Alfonzo's (2) model that urban-form characteristics would follow a hierarchy in their association with leisure-time walking, as in the first place, no associations between urbanform characteristics and leisure-time walking were found.
-A possible explanation could be that, despite our efforts to maximize variability, the urban-form characteristics did not vary much across deprived and affluent neighborhoods and were generally favorable.
+Paragraph #22: The results did not confirm the idea proposed in Alfonzo's model (2) that urban form characteristics would follow a hierarchy in their association with leisure-time walking, as in the first place, no associations between urban form characteristics and leisure-time walking were found.
+A possible explanation could be that, despite our efforts to maximize variability, the urban form characteristics did not vary much across deprived and affluent neighborhoods and were generally favorable.
 This low variability in neighborhood design may be typical for Dutch urban areas.
 The Netherlands is a very dense country with very good walking and cycling infrastructure and a flat topography.
 Because of these favorable environmental conditions, small differences between neighborhoods may hamper finding any associations between objective environmental factors and walking behavior.
 As this situation seems rather specific to the Netherlands, studies in regions with less favorable neighborhood designs and more variation between neighborhoods should be conducted to test the proposed hierarchy.

-Study Limitations and Strengths
+Study limitations and strengths